Mariyappan Thangavelu: Personal life

 Mariyappan has an elder sister Sudha and two younger brothers Kumar and Gopi.
 In 2015, he completed a bachelor's degree in business administration.

 Following his Paralympic triumph, Mariyappan used some of his prize money to buy his mother a paddy field, so his family could enjoy a more stable source of income, and also used his winnings to build a better house for his family, depositing the remaining sums in an account.
 In August 2017, Mariyappan said that while it was "a good feeling" to be recognised and to have his neighbours treat him with great respect, he felt "a slight sadness" that even his friends now treated him with increased formality, which irritated him.
 In a separate interview that month, he said that though he remained committed to an athletic career, he had been living off his prize money, and was in desperate need of a steady job to support his family.
 He said he had requested help from the Tamil Nadu government, but had not received a reply.

 In October 2018, he was named as the flag bearer for the 2018 Asian Para Games held in Jakarta that month.
 On 7 December, he was offered a Group A post as a coach with the Sports Authority of India.

 A petition to implead T Mariappan, recipient of gold medal in Para-Olympics competitions held recently, in a youth’s death case, has been filed in the Madras High Court.
 According to the petitioner, her son Sathish Kumar (19) faced the wrath of Mariappan for dashing his two-wheeler against the latter’s new Mahindra car on 3 June last.
 He was beaten up by Mariappan and his friends Sabari and Yuvaraj.
 When they snatched his mobile phone, Sathish Kumar ran behind them to get it back.
 Since then he was missing.
 However, he was found dead near the railway track the next day.
 She lodged a complaint with local police on the death of her son and also sought protection.
 As there was no effective action, she filed the present.

+Police has investigated the issue and dismissed the involvement of Mariyappan from this case.